 Akashavana is in a mountainous region inland between Barcelona and Valencia.
 The most convenient airports we have found are Barcelona International, Reus and Valencia (the airport called Barcelona Girona is to the north of Barcelona and is not at all close) Valencia is less hectic than Barcelona – helpful especially after a retreat – and there is a Triratna Buddhist Centre and a sangha there too.

 Beware – Barcelona is a hot spot for pick-pockets and several retreatants have had things stolen (at Sants station in particular) .
-Please take extreme care and keep money, documents etc separate with a list of important numbers and phones etc. A main ploy is to distract travellers by offering to help with bags.
+Please take extreme care and keep your valuables safe.
+A common ploy is to distract travellers by offering to help with bags.

 There is also a coach service between Barcelona airport (Terminal 1) and Tarragona bus station.
 To check bus times go to empresaplana (the bus fare is higher than the train).

-Recently Hife started to run a regular bus service between Barcelona airport (Terminal 1) directly to Tortosa bus station (it involves some swapping from bus to bus just outside of Barcelona, ask the bus driver when you get on the bus) It is quite straightforward and a comfortable way to get to Tortosa.
+Recently Hife started to run a regular bus service between Barcelona airport (Terminal 1) directly to Tortosa bus station (it involves some swapping from bus to bus just outside of Barcelona and Tortosa (but the bus driver will tell you) It is quite straightforward and a comfortable way to get to Tortosa.
 Check the hife website for times.
 Note: If you arrive at terminal 2 you have to take the airport shuttle to terminal 1 which takes about 10 minutes.

 Reus airport is near Tarragona and Salou which are both on the train line from Barcelona to Tortosa.
 Ryanair fly to Reus airport and their webpage has info on bus transfers.
 Some retreatants have not found these buses to be reliable.
 A shared taxi might be a good idea.

 Valencia airport – there is a metro from the airport to the city centre which takes about 25 minutes.